sergeykuzmich/inline-spoilers/README.md

 1. Install via WordPress Dashboard or upload `inline-spoiler.zip`;
 2. Activate the plugin through the 'Plugins' menu in WordPress;
-3. Use shortcode & block in your content;
+3. Use Guttenberg block or shortcode in your content;

 ## Frequently Asked Questions ##